 I shared a couple of weeks ago about how I painted the old kitchen island.
 Today I’m going to show you how I made the island table top.
-I’ll also be showing how I replaced the small curtain with a window as a door.

 The kitchen island has served me well, but I felt it was time for a little makeover.

 I bought three 2×8 (8 ft) boards to make a new island table top.
 For the new top I wanted to get rid of the “crumb catchers”.
 To do this I needed to rip the edge off of each of the boards on the table saw to remove rounded edge.

 After ripping the edges, I cut the boards to size using the compound miter saw.

 To connect the four boards together I drilled pocket holes with my Kreg Jig.
 Not shown: I always mark my pocket hole lines before I drill them.
 I have messed up and drilled wrong when I don’t mark them first.

 Assemble island table top using pocket hole screws

 It’s best to use scrap pieces when clamping a table top so you don’t create divots in your wood when tightening the clamp.
 I secured the first board to the second board using pocket hole screws.
 I continued on with each board until all four boards were attached.

 Using a face clamp to hold the boards flush helps while securing the boards.

 I love it!
 I made this top wider and longer than the original kitchen island table top.